isomerpages/moe-junyuansec/_student-information/Student Timetable.md

 <p><a href="/files/2025_Sem_2_Class_Timetable.pdf" rel="noopener nofollow" target="_blank">2025_Sem_2_Class_TImetable</a>
 </p>
 <p>Students should use the Non-HBL Timetable for semester 2.
 The only exceptions
-are weeks with Friday HBL, specifically:</p>
+are weeks with Friday HBL specifically:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Term 3 Week 8: August 22, 2025 (Friday)</p>